What You Need To Know About Summer Heat And Shingle Damage

-Sunblock, hats, and air conditioning are items that help us comfortably enjoy the summer weather.
-Just like we need protection from the sun, so do our roofs.
-If there is no shade to protect a roof from the direct sunlight, the high summer temperatures can cause lasting damage, and often without attracting attention until extensive damage is present.
-Taking time to understand the reasons heat damage occurs and the steps you can take to reduce the risk can help you address problems early, before the damage becomes extensive.
+If there is no shade to protect a roof from the direct sunlight, the high summer temperatures can cause lasting damage, often going unnoticed until extensive damage is present.
+Taking time to understand the reasons heat damage occurs and the steps you can take to reduce the risk can help you address problems early.

 How Heat Damages A Roof

 Asphalt shingles have two layers: The bottom layer is made from fiberglass, and the outer layer holds the granules.
 Granules are small pieces of crushed stone and minerals that give the shingles their color and protect the roof from the sun’s UV rays.
 During the manufacturing process, the fiberglass is soaked in asphalt.
 During this process, it’s common for pockets of moisture to become trapped inside the asphalt due to temperature and humidity variations inside the factory.

 As outdoor temperatures rise, the temperature of the air inside an attic also increases.
 If the hot air becomes stagnant, the roof and shingles will begin to overheat.
 The hotter temperatures cause the asphalt to soften and the moisture pockets within the asphalt begin to expand and blister.
 As these blisters bubble up, they cause the granules on the outer layer of the shingle to pop off, leaving the materials underneath exposed to direct sunlight and UV rays.
 Over time, these blisters will continue to expand and begin to impact the effectiveness of the shingles, which leads to a shortened lifespan of the roof, as well as leaks and weather damage.